sweattep/ancient_quotes/README.md

 >Let not the greediness of the belly nor lust of the flesh take hold of me; and give not over me thy servant into an impudent mind.
 Hear, O ye children, the discipline of the mouth: he that keepeth it shall never be taken in his lips.

 >The worldling nourishes his body, but the wise man nourishes his mind.
 He who indulges in the satisfaction of his appetites works his own destruction; but he who walks in the path will have both the salvation from evil and a prolongation of life.

+>How you turn things upside down!
+Is the potter not better than the clay?
+Does something made say to its maker, "He didn't make me"?
+Does the product say of its producer, "He has no discernment."